danneu/instagram-api/README.md

 ## Usage

-The objective of `gram` is to have a flexible, predictable interface that's consistent with Instagram's own documentation.
+The objective of `instagram-api` is to have a flexible, predictable interface that's consistent with Instagram's own documentation.

 Each Instagram endpoint is exposed as a method.